cyb0124/OCRemote/README.md

 ![Configuration of common recipes](recipe-help.png "Configuration of common recipes")

 ## Usage for ComputerCraft
 The code for ComputerCraft is in another repository [here](https://github.com/cyb0124/CCRemote).
 The procedure is similar to OpenComputers, but instead of flashing the loader script to an EEPROM, put it in a file named `startup`.
+Besides storage & automation, the ComputerCraft version also includes a command-line tool for remote-controlling turtles.

 ### Old C++ Version
 The server program was originally developed in C++ and later rewritten in Rust.
 The old C++ version is still included in the repository [here](server/CPPImpl) and available for use, but is no longer maintained and lacks some features.